 Several innovative alternative fertilisers value chains appeared in recent years as promising replacements for conventional fertilisers.
 Due to the variety and quantity of information available, the FER-PLAY project conducted a multi-assessment analysis of 48 different alternative fertilisers value chains to map and characterise these fertilisers.

 In a first step, partners narrowed down the selection to 30 value chains through a go/no-go approach.
 It attended to the data availability, their nutrient content and soil improvement capacity, their toxicity, their technical viability (focusing only on those with a Technology Readiness Level (TRL) 5), their versatility to comply with legislation in different EU countries and their potential for replication at industrial scale.

 The reasons that encouraged FER-PLAY to focus on this selection are very varied and speak to the numerous and diverse properties of these fertilisers and the potential of their value chains.
-The selection will allow the project to assess more traditional fertilisers (e.g., sludge, compost or digestate), as well as new but consolidated fertilisers (e.g., struvite), and more innovative alternatives (e.g., champost or feathers).
+The selection will allow the project to assess more traditional fertilisers (e.g., sludge, compost or digestate), as well as new but consolidated fertilisers (e.g., struvite), and more innovative alternatives (e.g., spent mushroom substrate or feathers).

 It is crucial for the project to assess only those value chains that are well-characterised and that represent the variability of agricultural applications and practices across Europe.
 The selected value chains will now undergo a multi-assessment analysis regarding their environmental, social, economic impacts and trade-offs as well as their technical and regulatory aspects.